Freddy the Pig: History

 Brooks created his animals for To and Again, published in 1927 by Alfred A. Knopf.
 It took some time before their personalities were fully developed, along with their ability to talk to humans when they chose, beginning with the fourth volume in 1936.
 In the remainder of the series, the animals of the Bean Farm lead a highly developed life, variously operating a bank, a newspaper, the First Animal Republic, and Freddy's detective business, which follows the principles of Sherlock Holmes as Freddy knows them from his reading.

 The books went out of print in the 1960s, despite their popularity in the 1940s and 1950s, but children's libraries continued to have them.
-At the turn of the millennium, the entire series was republished by The Overlook Press in response to plaintive requests from Freddy fans who treasure their combination of ingenious plots, well-drawn characters, literary allusions, and wholesome (but not cloying) moral lessons.
+At the turn of the millennium, the entire series was republished by The Overlook Press in response to requests from Freddy fans.
 In 2024 the first Freddy title, "To and Again", entered the public domain and was reprinted by the Friends of Freddy, Inc., a 501c3 literary organization of Freddy fans.
 The new edition features original color illustrations by graphic artist and writer Eric Shanower, and an introduction by book reviewer Michael Cart.

 The audio and film rights to the series have been sold.
 Audio versions of some books were made and, as of 2009, others are apparently in preparation.

 Reception of books

-Adam Hochschild describes the series in The New York Times Book Review as "the moral center of my childhood universe."
+Adam Hochschild describes the series in The New York Times Book Review as "the moral center of my childhood universe".
 He also observes that sales of the books have increased since when they were first written.
 Roger Sale sums it up in his history of children's literature: "If L. Frank Baum has a successor, it is Brooks."
 Columnist Nicholas Kristof named them among the best children's books ever and called them "funny, beautifully written gems."